 Safeguarding adults means protecting a person’s right to live in safety, free from abuse and neglect.

-Legislation such as the Care Act means you need to understand your responsibilities, develop your workforce to reduce the risk of abuse or neglect to adults who need care and support, and safeguard adults in a way that recognises their choice and control.
+Legislation such as the Care Act means that employers need to understand their safeguarding responsibilities, develop their workforce to reduce the risk of abuse or neglect to adults who need care and support, and safeguard adults in a way that recognises their choice and control.

 We have practical resources and guidance to help.